slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Uncovering Fear Disguised as Optimism

+> *'Set aside a certain number of days, during which you shall be content with the scantiest and cheapest fare, with course and rough dress, saying to yourself the while: “Is this the condition that I feared?' -- Seneca*

+> *'Named must your fear be before banish it you can.' -- Yoda*

 > *'There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
 Either way, nothing happens.' -- Yvon Chouinard*

-> *'Set aside a certain number of days, during which you shall be content with the scantiest and cheapest fare, with course and rough dress, saying to yourself the while: “Is this the condition that I feared?' -- Seneca*

-> *'Named must your fear be before banish it you can.' -- Yoda*

 > *'Action may not always bring happiness, but there is no happiness without action.' -- Benjamin Disraeli, former British Prime Minister*

-Conquering Fear = Defining Fear

 few points of failure
 the massive amount of failure needed to..